substance/dar/README.md

 ## Designed for research and scientific publishing

-Dar is being designed for storing [reproducible research publications](https://elifesciences.org/labs/7dbeb390/reproducible-document-stack-supporting-the-next-generation-research-article), but the underlying concepts are suitable for any kind of digital documents that should be bundled together with their assets.
+Dar is being designed for storing [reproducible research publications](https://elifesciences.org/labs/7dbeb390/reproducible-document-stack-supporting-the-next-generation-research-article), but the underlying concepts are suitable for any kind of digital publications that can be bundled together with their assets.

 ## Goals